michael-lazar/hn-gopher/README.md

 <img src="resources/overbite_screen.png" height="700">

-- If you're lazy, Floodgap has setup a gateway that converts *gopher* to *http* so it can be viewed from any browser.
+- As a last resort, Floodgap has setup a gateway that converts *gopher* to *http* so it can be viewed from any browser.
    - http://gopher.floodgap.com/gopher/gw?a=gopher%3A%2F%2Fhngopher.com